Mastro 👨🍳 Docs

 Installing Reactive Mastro

 There are basically two ways to install Reactive Mastro.
-Using a package manager, or using the pre-bundled file from the CDN.
+Using the pre-bundled file from the CDN, or using a package manager and bundler.

 <script type="module">